 In addition there are many interlocutory applications requiring adjudication prior to hearing, some of which (of a procedural nature) can be considered by the Chair alone, and some of which require the convening of the full, or reduced number Tribunal.
-The circumstances where a reduced quorum is permitted has been extended by recent amendment to the Act, allowing a quorum of three to consider applications for Interim Suppression of Name or details.
+A reduced quorum is permitted, consisting of three members (a Chair, one lay member and one lawyer member) to consider applications for Interim Suppression of Name and for Interim Suspension Orders.

-This change has allowed speedier consideration of such applications at a considerably reduced cost.
+These provisions allow speedier consideration of such applications at a considerably reduced cost.
 At times, in order to achieve both of these outcomes, and with agreement of the parties, such hearings have been held by telephone.